mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 mounted in emplacements or very large vehicles.
 Despite its range, it can be used against targets in low orbit if it can be elevated far enough.
-This extended range (100 kilometres) is only useful in direct fire at airborne or orbital targets as this weapon cannot ‘lob’ its projectiles like a howitzer.
+This extended range (100 kilometers) is only useful in direct fire at airborne or orbital targets as this weapon cannot ‘lob’ its projectiles like a howitzer.
 The hypervelocity cannon may use the variant ammunition types found in the